What Are PFAS? Uses, Risks, Regulations, and Testing Explained

 - GenX chemicals

-Although some short-chain PFAS are considered less bioaccumulative, regulatory authorities continue to evaluate their environmental and health impacts.
+Although some short-chain PFAS are considered less bioaccumulative, regulatory authorities continue to evaluate their long-term impacts.

-PFAS have been used across a wide range of industrial and consumer applications due to their ability to repel oil, water, and grease while maintaining chemical and thermal stability.
+PFAS are used in a wide range of industrial and consumer products because of their ability to repel water, grease, and oil.

 PFAS in Food Packaging

-PFAS have historically been used in food packaging materials to improve grease and moisture resistance.
+PFAS have historically been used to provide grease resistance in food packaging materials.

 Common applications include: